Skip to main content

 Once withdrawal from the register has been confirmed, the original registration certificate must be returned to the Society within 14 days.
 If the registration certificate cannot be returned for any reason, you must email the registration department at registration@psni.org.uk for advice.

-Please check the register, phone registration at 02890326927 or email registration@psni.org.uk to check the current status of any pharmacist.
+Please check the register to confirm the current registration status of any pharmacist.

 Removal of registrants for non-payment of fees